Omnichannel vitual PBX...

 – Schedules: You can change your configuration settings to inform callers of your office hours, holidays, hours of operations during holidays, or other different occasions.

 Can I use a virtual PBX from home?
+Will my employees be able to telecommute?

 Can I use PBX for customer service?